IAmMoltony/libmtnlog/README.md

 ## Features

-- Logging messages
+- Logging messages into stdout
 - Three log levels: info, warning and error
-- Ability to change what log level will be printed to the user
+- Change what log level will be printed to the user
 - Logging into a file
 - Colored log messages